The 96-Hour Fast Benefits and Results: Is It Safe?

 Highlights

-• A 96-hour fast is a challenging four-day extended fast with benefits like weight loss, improved insulin sensitivity, autophagy, mental clarity, and detoxification.
+• A 96 hour fast is a challenging four-day extended fast that helps with weight loss, insulin sensitivity, autophagy, mental clarity, and detoxification.

-• Rules include avoiding calories, artificial additives, and sweeteners and drinking only water, herbal tea, and black coffee.
+• Its rules include avoiding calories, artificial additives, and sweeteners, and drinking only water, herbal tea, and black coffee during fasting.

-• Side effects may include headaches, dizziness, and dehydration.
+• Its side effects may include headaches, dizziness, and dehydration.

-• A 96-hour fast's safety depends on your health and experience with fasting, but it’s not recommended for beginners or those with certain medical conditions.
+• The safety of a 96 hour fast depends on your health and experience with fasting, but it is not recommended for beginners or those with certain medical conditions.

-A 96-hour fast, aka a 4-day fast, is a type of extended fasting that involves avoiding calorie consumption for four whole days!
+A 4-day or a 96 hour fast is a type of extended fasting where you should consume no calories for four whole days!
 It doesn’t seem easy, right?

 Actually, no!
-It’s not easy to avoid food and caloric drinks and only consume water and non-caloric beverages four nights and days in a row.
+It is not easy to avoid food and caloric drinks and only consume water and non-caloric beverages for four nights and days in a row.

 So, why do people try it?
-Well, it can have some health benefits, especially weight loss.
-It can also improve metabolic health and lead to autophagy (I’ll explain it later in this article).
+Well, it can have specific health benefits, especially weight loss, for those experienced in fasting.
+It can also improve metabolic health and lead to autophagy (a cleaning process in the cells).

 Despite all the benefits, it can have some side effects, and some people need to steer clear of it!
 But before going into the benefits and side effects, let’s learn about the rules and goals of a 96-hour fast.